Architecture

 | Jellyfin | 4 | Jellyfin | Server status, activity logs, media search, show details |

-| Library | 4 | Jellyfin, filesystem | Library management, file operations, episode renaming, subtitle fixing |
+| Library | 5 | Jellyfin, filesystem, Sonarr, Radarr | Library management, file operations, episode renaming, state snapshots, subtitle fixing |

-| Sonarr | 5 | Sonarr | TV series search, monitoring, releases, downloads |
+| Sonarr | 7 | Sonarr | TV series search, monitoring, releases, downloads, imports, rescans |

-| Radarr | 5 | Radarr | Movie search, monitoring, releases, downloads |
+| Radarr | 7 | Radarr | Movie search, monitoring, releases, downloads, imports, rescans |

 | Downloads | 4 | PyLoad, qBittorrent, yt-dlp, aria2c | Add downloads, check status, direct downloads, cancel queues |